Breeze/breeze.js.samples/node/todo-angular/readme.md

 Run the *~/node/todo-angular/db-script/postgres/#3 - init-todos-table.sql* script

+##Instructing Breeze to use PostgreSQL

+By default, the server will connect to a MySql db instance.
+If you want  the server to connect to a Postgres instance, you can toggle the flag located at [routes.js](https://github.com/Breeze/breeze.js.samples/blob/feature/todo-angular-node-postgres/node/todo-angular/server/routes.js#L23)

 ##Install dependencies and launch app server

 Navigate to the server folder, *~/node/todo-angular/server*

->By default, the server will connect to a MySql db instance.
-If you want  the server to connect to a Postgres instance, you can toggle the flag located at [routes.js](https://github.com/Breeze/breeze.js.samples/blob/feature/todo-angular-node-postgres/node/todo-angular/server/routes.js#L23)

 Install dependencies and launch the app server: `npm start`